skedwards88/dragon/story.md

     - Take:
       - If item location is nursery: You pick up the baby from the crib.
 The baby coughs as you take it from the open window. baby location = inventory.
     - Drop:
-      - If player location is balcony and baby location is inventory: You drop the baby off the balcony.
+      - If player location is nursery window and baby location is inventory: You drop the baby out the window.
 The crowd below catches the baby. baby location = fountain.
       - else: You drop the crying baby.
-It starts crying even louder.
+It cries even louder.
     - Use: it's unclear what use this item has
-  - Cough: bool

 - Sword
   - Location starts in smithy
   - Actions:
     - Admire:
       - if sword location is smithy and own is false: You admire the sword.
 The smith sees you admiring the sword and offers to sell it at a discount. cost = 40 gold.
-    - Take: (if item location is smithy and own is false) You grab the sword and place it in your bag.
+    - Take: (if item location is smithy) You grab the sword and place it in your bag.
 "Hey!
 Are you stealing my sword?"
 The smithy grabs the sword from you and returns it to the table."
 Reputation -1. item location = smithy
     - Buy with gold (if own is false and gold > cost): sword location is now inventory.
 Gold -50. own = true.
     - Buy with lute (if own is false and lute in inventory): sword location is now inventory. lute location = smithy. own = true.
     - Use